IDG Contributor Network: AI-driven content moderation can never be perfect | Artificial intelligence

 The government pressure to use automated systems is growing

 The reason for discussing automatic take downs of this material right now is not just technical.
-Policymakers are very concerned about the effectiveness of the systems used for content moderation and are pushing platforms to do increasingly more.
+Policymakers are very concerned about the effectiveness of the systems used for content and are pushing platforms to do increasingly more.
 Sometimes this spills over into regulatory requirements.

 The recently-announced EU proposed regulation to prevent terrorist content online is a good example.
 Much attention focused on its proposal to allow competent national authorities in the member states to require platforms to remove specific instances of terrorist content within an hour of being notified.
 But much more worrisome is its requirement that platforms put in place “pro-active measures” designed to prevent terrorist material from appearing on the systems in the first place.
 Since pro-active measures are automatic blocking systems for terrorist content, the proposed regulation explicitly creates a derogation from the current ecommerce directive to impose a duty to monitor systems for terrorist content.
 Still worse, if a company were to receive too many removal orders and could not reach agreement with the regulator on a design improvement, the company could be required to implement and maintain an automatic takedown system prescribed by the regulator.